zacharyburnett/ioscustomringtones/README.md

       `/Media/iTunes_Control/iTunes/Ringtones.plist`

     Arguments:
-      MEDIA_DIRECTORY  path to `/Media/` on the iOS device  [required]
+      MEDIA_DIRECTORY  path to the mounted iOS `/Media/` directory [required]

     Options:
-      --alerts-threshold INTEGER    number of seconds under which to assume sound is an alert tone vs a ringtone  [default: 10]
+      --alerts-threshold INTEGER    number of seconds under which to assume sound is an alert tone, as opposed to a ringtone  [default: 10]
       --binary / --no-binary        whether to write `.plist` in binary format (as opposed to XML)  [default:
                                     binary]